 This year we will be in development and we plan to present a three-week event in Fall, 2016.
 The last performance of the development year, "Medea", will take place in November.

-On February the 2nd, we will have a reading of Antigone for invited industry guests at the National Opera Center.
-If you would like us to reserve you a place please send an email with the number of seats you require to firstname.lastname@example.org
+On May 18th, we will have a reading of Trojan Women for invited industry guests.
+If you would like us to reserve you a place, please send an email with the number of seats you require to firstname.lastname@example.org

 Living alone in her condo in the smallest town in the smallest state in America, Dora plots a spontaneous friendship with her neighbor Ronnie.
 From across their balconies, a promising beginning ends with a crash.
 Then an email from a stranger turns their little world upside down.
 After its great success in the 2014 Loose Leaf Reading Series, Dutch Kills Theater is happy to be able to produce a week long workshop of this strange and feminine piece from writer Jean Ann Douglass to be directed by Jess Chayes.